How Long Does A Mouse Sleep

 • Understanding Sleep Disorders: Studying sleep patterns in mice has helped researchers understand the underlying causes of sleep disorders like insomnia and narcolepsy.

 • Developing New Treatments: Research on mouse sleep has led to the development of new treatments for sleep disorders.
-For example, some drugs that are used to treat insomnia were first tested on mice.
+As an example, some drugs that are used to treat insomnia were first tested on mice.

 • Investigating the Effects of Sleep Deprivation: Researchers have used mice to study the effects of sleep deprivation on various aspects of health, including cognitive function, immune function, and metabolism.